 PMP FAQ on PMStudyCircle

-Although PMI provides answers to many frequently asked questions, there are still some unanswered questions that you will not find an answer for.
+Although PMI provides answers to many frequently asked questions, there are still some unanswered questions that you may not find an answer for.
 Therefore, I have written a complete set of FAQs.
 Here you can find answers to almost all of your questions.
-Go and read them all.
 If your question is not covered, just send me an email I will add it to the FAQ list.

 Video Courses from Udemy